SNmcdarby1/Trysafari/README.md

 This platfoam is to aanble the customer.
  - as a user they would like to navigate through the pages without heading back tothe home page at all times discover new and interesting destinations.
 I created a navbar inecah page tomake it easier for the user to navigate through all all pages
  - The user wanted to book and make make inquiries about the intangible products within the bookings.
 We created a contact page to send inquiries via email.
- - The youtube video was created using the adobe sp software editing platform to create a vision that will enable the user to connect with the product visiualisation.
+ - The youtube video [Trysafari](https://www.youtube.com/watch?v=wSCGJD_H-n8).
+Created using the adobe sp software editing platform to create a vision that will enable the user to connect with the product visiualisation.
  - To be recommended destinations.
  - To be able to new bigger picture that will embody our vision and the desire of the user by creating a new experience.